Methamphetamine: Sexually transmitted infection

 Methamphetamine use was found to be related to higher frequencies of unprotected sexual intercourse in both HIV-positive and unknown casual partners, an association more pronounced in HIV-positive participants.
 These findings suggest that methamphetamine use and engagement in unprotected anal intercourse are co-occurring risk behaviors, behaviors that potentially heighten the risk of HIV transmission among gay and bisexual men.
 Methamphetamine use allows users of both sexes to engage in prolonged sexual activity, which may cause genital sores and abrasions as well as priapism in men.
 Methamphetamine may also cause sores and abrasions in the mouth via bruxism, increasing the risk of sexually transmitted infection.

 Besides the sexual transmission of HIV, it may also be transmitted between users who share a common needle.
 The level of needle sharing among methamphetamine users is similar to that among other drug injection users.

-Fatal

-Doses of 200 mg or more of methamphetamine are considered fatal.

 Psychological

 The psychological effects of methamphetamine can include euphoria, dysphoria, changes in libido, alertness, apprehension and concentration, decreased sense of fatigue, insomnia or wakefulness, self-confidence, sociability, irritability, restlessness, grandiosity and repetitive and obsessive behaviors.
 Peculiar to methamphetamine and related stimulants is "punding", persistent non-goal-directed repetitive activity.
 Methamphetamine use also has a high association with anxiety, depression, amphetamine psychosis, suicide, and violent behaviors.